SQLProvider

 Projection-lambda

-Now, if the select-clause would have been complex:
+Now, if the select-clause had been complex:

 query {